Bro. Eli: The Overall Servant

 But as good love stories are, not everything was smooth at first.

 Somehow, the shy guy inside Bro.
-Eli still had a bit of hold on him; whenever his parents would invite him to go with them on Church gatherings, he would decline.
+Eli still had a bit of hold on him; whenever his parents would invite him to go with them to Church gatherings, he would decline.

 At one particular time, his father didn’t take anymore no for an answer.
 So after a slap on the bottom with his father’s slipper, young Bro.
 Eli was able to join his parents in listening to God’s words.